 Table of Contents

 This is a .177 caliber spring rifle that uses a breakbarrel cocking action.
 It’s well balanced in size/weight with a total length of 45 inches and a 7-pound heft.
 The barrel is rifled steel and this model uses a front fiber optic sight and fully adjustable rear site for greater flexibility.
-This particular rifle does not come with a scope but a combo that is equipped with a 4 x32 mm scope is available.
+This particular rifle does not come with a scope but there is a .22 caliber combo that is equipped with a 4 x32 mm scope currently available.
 If you plan on getting your own scope, the Optimus uses a 3/8″ dovetail optics rail.

 In addition to these basic but very solid specifications, the Optimus comes adorned in a very nice hardwood stock, which certainly does not look like the type you’d expect on an air rifle with such a modest price tag.